ABOUT ME

 HE-AAC

-The HE-AAC (low complexity AAC audio with SBR extension) is a modified version of AAC that uses Spectral Band Replication to reproduce the higher frequencies.
-HE-AAC was first released in 2003 for the MPEG-4 standard.
-This audio compression is used in TikTok, Spotify (on low setting), as well as in digital radios.
+The HE-AAC (low complexity AAC with SBR extension) is a modified version of AAC that includes SBR (Spectral Band Replication).
+The principle is the recreation of higher frequencies.
+HE-AAC was first introduced in 2003 as part of the MPEG-4 standard.
+This codec is used on platforms like TikTok, Facebook and digital radio alike.

 128 kbps